eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 title: Traffic Lights
 ---

+# High level Overview

+The purpose of traffic light modelling in SUMO is threefold:

+1. provide comfortable ways to set up plausible traffic signals for a whole city
+2. provide functionality to replicate an existing traffic light with high fidelity
+3. provide functionality to simulate any conceivable traffic light algorithm for research purpose

+The first aim is supported by a deep pool of heuristics that construct traffic lights and programs.
+The other aims are supported by the following capabilities:

+  - parameterization of the built-in-algorithms
+  - loading custom algorithms directly into the simulation with a mini-programming language tailored to traffic light operations
+  - attaching arbitrary external code to a running simulation via a process-coupling interface (TraCI)

+# Workflow

 Normally, [netconvert](../netconvert.md) and
 [netgenerate](../netgenerate.md) generate traffic lights and programs for junctions during the computation of the networks.
 Still,